Data Science Consultant

 Check out our case studies page if you’re feeling inspired!

-What does a Data Science Consultant do?
+What does a data science consultant do?

 Examples of what a data science consultant can do for a business include:

-• Helping to collect big data
+• Helping to collect data and setting up big data pipelines

 • Analysing the data collected